IEC 62443 is the standard for protecting Industrial Automation and Control Systems and the most effective Cybersecurity solution for Industry 4.0.

 Protection against intentional violation using sophisticated means with extended resources, IACS specific skills and high motivation

-CCLab is ready to provide the following services to in order to conform and comply with the desired standards and security levels.
+CCLab is ready to provide the following services to conform and comply with the desired standards and security levels.

 Gap analysis